BeepBoopesMore/Serializer.rs/README.md

-# I made this tool because i was bored
+# I made this tool because i was bored , I think this project is one i also should revisit

 # What it does ?